Tyler65124/Toyibkhan/README.md

 - 👋 Hi, I’m @Toyibkhan
-- 👀 I’m interested in I am interested in creating a beautiful website and I like working with the algorithm.
+- 👀 I’m interested in creating a beautiful website and I like working with the algorithm.
 - 🌱 I’m currently studying javascript